 Nice try but no cupcake.
 The film feels thematically confused and artistically compromised due to studio constraints.
 It is very beautiful looking, I must say.
 Also, isn't it weird how it's essentially about the cultural appropriation of itself?
-I don't it works in the way it thinks it does.
+I don't think it works in the way it thinks it does.

 the world they've built is so visually captivating but the script just loses itself when it tries to condense parts of the franchise into a single project. instead of white-washing i just ended up thinking about the washing i left in the machine at home.

 Visually arresting, hauntingly scored and capably performed by an excellent cast.
 If you're sick of the overly glossy, anti-atmospheric sci-fi that's characterized the 2000's, you'll dig the lived-in city's sense of scope; from the glitz to the ghetto, there's a profound sense of character to every street-corner, and many sequences continue to leave me breathless.
 Falters only with pacing and a PG-13 stamp.

 Watching Asiansploitation films or dramas like “The Iron Fist,” ”The Ornithologist” & this, I always think “I'm f**king fooled & Caucasians are really stupid.”
 But I also feel sadomasochistically guilty pleasure like “Woo I'll see how privileged white idiots altered Japan or other Asian countries’ culture into highly silly amalgam of misunderstandings!
 Woo Hoo!”
 I know this is self-injury fun but can't help [cont.]